Tips for Choosing the Best Travel Bag

 Once you've decided which kind of luggage best suit(case)s your trip, take these factors into account when choosing an individual bag:

-• Cost: It's easy to spend a fortune on your luggage, but you don't need to.
+• Quality: Go with a well-established and/or well-reviewed brand — but keep in mind that you don't need to spend a fortune on luggage.
 If your bag costs more than $250, you're probably paying more for a brand name than quality.
-Just make sure your bag is made well enough to withstand at least a few trips' worth of wear and tear.
+Just make sure your bag is made well enough to withstand at least a few trips' worth of wear and tear; a product guarantee is a good sign.
 A flimsy bag that fails mid-trip will cost you more than whatever it saved you up front.
+Sturdy stitching, front and/or side pockets, and padded shoulder straps (for backpacks) are virtues.

 Packing cubes are a worthwhile supplement to any bag purchase.
 They help compress your clothes, keep them organized, and allow you to easily access your bag's contents without risking spilling all of them out on the airport or train-station floor.